hectorddmx/diabetes-management/docs/Blood glucose management app.md

 - See blood glucose level records in a graph.
 - Create new glucose level records.

-## Requeriments
+## Criteria

-We want you to develop the app using:
+We want you to develop the app using this tools and techniques:
+I separate those we want as required and some that are optional.

+### Required requirements

 - Use Git along the way
 	- Fork this repo.
 	- Use feature branches.